The History of

 The club coach, George Laramie, couldn't join the team in Los Angeles, California.
 Jack White took his place.
 However, the team faced a problem; they didn't have enough money to cover the cost of the trip and their stay in a hotel.
 Jack White wanted his team to take advantage of the opportunity to compete in an out-of-state tournament.
 So, he decided to take $200 from his savings to support the team and cover the costs of a $22 round-trip Greyhound bus ticket and hotel bookings.
 Larry Anderson's car carried three players, and Jack chose Ross Thurston as the team's delegate during the tournament.
 On their way to Los Angeles, the team stopped in Las Vegas, a small town with a general store and a motel.
 They boarded the bus to Los Angeles, excited to compete against other Deaf clubs (White, 1997).

-The Utah Athletics Club of the Deaf Team at the Far West Athletic Association of the Deaf Tournament in Salt Lake City, Utah, 1948.
+The Utah Athletics Club of the Deaf Team at the Far West Athletic Association of the Deaf Tournament in Salt Lake City, Utah, in 1948.
 Standing L-R: Eugene Phumby (Coach), Lloyd Perkins, Larry Anderson, Clem Sefvy, Phil Thornton, Don Jacobs, Shirley Barney, Jack White (manager).
 Seated L-R: Ronald Bess, Paul Gines, Paul Wood, Kird Allred, Bruce Eyre

 In 1957, the Utah Athletics Club of the Deaf (UACD) departed from the FAAD region and joined the newly established Northwest Athletic Association of the Deaf (NWAAD).
 The players were responsible for arranging their own transportation, hotel accommodations, and meals.
 In 1957, the team traveled to various locations, including California, Idaho, Oregon, Washington, and Canada (White, 1997).

-The Utah Athletics Club of the Deaf team at the Northwest Athletic Association of the Deaf Tournament in Salt Lake City, Utah in 1962.
+The Utah Athletics Club of the Deaf team at the Northwest Athletic Association of the Deaf Tournament in Salt Lake City, Utah, in 1962.
 Front row L-R: R: .J.
 Christensen, R. Bess, R. Potter, K. Stewart, R. Kerr; 2nd Row L-R: R. Johnston, R. Bonnell, V. Jones, A. Valdez; 3rd row, L-R: R. Loveland, K. Nelson, L. Curtis, B. Harvey, John F. White (manager/coach)

 L. Curtis, E. Pzybyla, N. Williams, R. Bonnell, J. Christensen, J. Murray, John F. White (asst. coach/manager)